MS4 - Municipal Separate Storm Systems

 The federal regulations provide flexibility within these six categories of BMPs.

 Township residents can learn more about these regulations and the need to improve stormwater quality by visiting the Pennsylvania Department of Environmental Protection’s (DEP) stormwater website by clicking here, or reviewing the following information.
-Additional information can also be found by visiting the website of the Chester-Ridley-Crum Watersheds Association, or by clicking the links below.
+Additional information can also be found by visiting the websites of the Chester-Ridley-Crum Watersheds Association, the Darby Creek Valley Association or by clicking the links below.

 - Stormwater Public Education